Lettings policy

 Fast track – properties re-advertised through Leeds Homes because they have not been let on the first advert.

-Introductory tenancy – An introductory tenancy is a periodic weekly tenancy granted under the Housing Act 1996 which usually lasts for 12 months.
+Introductory tenancy – an introductory tenancy is a periodic weekly tenancy granted under the Housing Act 1996 which usually lasts for 12 months.

 Leeds Homes Register – a register of housing applications reflecting the needs of customers in the Leeds area who need accommodation.

-Lettings criteria – which groups of customers be considered for a particular property, for example, according to bedroom requirements and property type.
+Lettings criteria – which groups of customers would be considered for a particular property, for example, according to bedroom requirements and property type.

-Local connection – as defined in s199 Housing Act 1996.
+Local connection – generally as defined in s199 Housing Act 1996, however, specific definitions apply in different sections of this policy.

 Main applicant – where someone applies for rehousing as a sole customer.